Ernest Wamba dia Wamba: The Post-War Period

 Following the Inter-Congolese Dialogue that ended the war, Wamba became a prominent member of the new government.
 He spoke extensively on what was needed for the DRC to make a successful transition to a functioning democracy.

 He continued to be politically involved and to write, and was a noted political theorist widely respected for, in particular, his innovative use of the work of the African-born Parisian philosopher Alain Badiou, whom he introduced to contemporary African political thought.
 Scholars of Africana like Jacques Depelchin, Michael Neocosmos and Raj Patel have taken up Wamba's use of Badiou's work.

 A May 2008 article authored by Jacques Depelchin warned that there were new threats to assassinate Wamba.

-In the last years of his life, Wamba remained politically active, running reading groups with young activists in Kinshasha and engaging popular organisations across the continent, including Abahlali baseMjondolo in South Africa.
+In the last years of his life, Wamba remained politically active, running reading groups with young activists in Kinshasa and engaging popular organisations across the continent, including Abahlali baseMjondolo in South Africa.